6 Simple Ways To Calm Your Highly Sensitive Nervous System

 Animation of circle inhaling for a count of 2 and exhaling for a count of 4

-All these breathwork tracks are available in the Restful app.
-Download for free today on Google Play or the App Store.
+You can find these breathwork exercises in the Restful app.
+Download for free on Google Play or the App Store today!

 4. Regulate with movement